Houston, Texas Family Law Attorneys Helping You in Harris County

 - Houston, Texas Dissolution of Marriage Lawyers: Stange Law Firm has dedicated lawyers to assist with your dissolution case in Harris County, TX.

-- Houston, Texas Child Support Lawyers: Our attorneys can help with your child support case in Houston, Texas, and nearby.
+- Houston, Texas Support Lawyers: Our attorneys can help with your child support case in Houston, Texas, and nearby.

 - Houston, Texas Modification Attorneys: Need help modifying an existing custody or support order?
 Our family lawyers in Houston, Texas are here to help.